websight-io/docs/docs/docs/developers/deployment/aws-ecs/index.md

-# AWS ECS Setup Guide
+#  Deployment with Amazon ECS
 In this tutorial you will learn how to deploy an application created in the [setup guide](../../../developers/setup/) to [Amazon Web Services](https://aws.amazon.com/) cloud using [Docker Compose](https://docs.docker.com/cloud/ecs-integration/).

 The [Docker Compose CLI is fully integrated with Amazon Elastic Container Service (ECS)](https://docs.docker.com/cloud/ecs-integration/).
 It allows to create / manage the task definitions, tasks, services using Compose YAML configuration files.
 Docker Compose CLI relies on [CloudFormation](https://aws.amazon.com/cloudformation/) to manage AWS Resources.